griddb/griddb/docs/GridDB-4.3-CE-RELEASE_NOTES.md

 Please refer to (3) in [CreateIndex.java](https://github.com/griddb/griddb_nosql/blob/master/sample/guide/ja/CreateIndex.java).

+And when we use C Client, please refer to compositeInfo in [CreateIndex.c](https://github.com/griddb/c_client/blob/master/sample/guide/ja/CreateIndex.c).

 ### 5. Composite RowKey

 Rowkey can be set to multiple consecutive columns from the first column for Collection container.